PKIX-SSH

 - use key and certificate stored in "external devices"

-Implementation requires working OpenSSL loadable module(engine).
+Implementation requires working OpenSSL loadable module(provider or engine).

 The identity used in client authentication could refer to external